WordPress/css-audit/README.md

   - Top 10 least-used values for display
 - `selectors`
   - Total number of selectors
-  - Number of selectors with IDs
+  - Number of selectors with IDs — not "number of IDs", a lot of selectors use multiple IDs, but they'd only be counted once
   - Top 10 selectors with the highest specificity
   - Top 10 selectors by length
 - `display-none`